Voya Financial (VOYA)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-12. Key Takeaways from Voya Financial’s Q3 Results
+10. Key Takeaways from Voya Financial’s Q4 Results

-Voya Financial’s P/E ratio based on the next 12 months is 7.3x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're fairly confident there are better investments elsewhere.
+Voya Financial’s P/E ratio based on the next 12 months is 7.5x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better stocks to buy right now.